Skip to main content

 Step Status Codes

-When you run a step, Torq returns a status code to indicate the success or failure of the operation.
-If there's an error, you'll get the reason and a suggested solution.
-The table below shows what each status code means.
-Also, you can see the HTTP status code if the step made an HTTP request.
+When you run a step, Torq returns a status code in the Execution Log to indicate the success or failure of the operation.
+If there's an error, you'll get the reason the error occurred and a suggested solution.
+You can also see the HTTP status code if the step made an HTTP request.

 Step status code